bowlofbap/nyt-mini-replay/README.md

-# NYT Mini Crossword Replay Chrome Extension
+# NYT Crossword Replay

-Record and share replays of your NYT Mini Crossword solving sessions.

-## 🎯 What This Does

-- Records every letter you type while solving the NYT Mini Crossword
+A Chrome extension that records your New York Times crossword solving sessions and creates shareable replays for friends to watch your solving strategy.

+## Overview

+NYT Crossword Replay automatically captures every keystroke, cell selection, and solving pattern as you complete crosswords on nytimes.com.
+When you finish, it generates a shareable link that lets others watch your solve in real-time with accurate timing and visual feedback.

+## Features

+### Recording Capabilities
+- **Universal Crossword Support**: Works with Mini crosswords (5x5), daily puzzles (15x15), and any grid size
+- **Complete Input Tracking**: Records letters typed, deletions, and corrections
+- **Visual State Capture**: Tracks cell selections (yellow highlights) and word highlighting (blue highlights)
-- Captures accurate timing of your solve
+- **Precise Timing**: Captures exact timestamps for accurate replay speed
+- **Automatic Detection**: Starts recording when you begin solving, stops when completed

+### Replay Viewing
+- **Real-time Playback**: Watch solves unfold with original timing
+- **Speed Controls**: View at 1x, 2x, or 4x speed
+- **Visual Accuracy**: Shows cell selections and word highlights as they occurred
+- **Responsive Design**: Adapts to different crossword sizes automatically
+- **Share Anywhere**: Replay links work for anyone, no extension required

+### Technical Features
-- Uploads recordings to the cloud for sharing
+- **Firebase Integration**: Secure cloud storage for replay data
-- Generates shareable links that anyone can view
-- Works automatically when you start solving a puzzle
+- **Professional Architecture**: Modular design with separation of concerns
+- **Error Handling**: Robust error recovery and user feedback
+- **Performance Optimized**: Minimal impact on solving experience

-## 🚀 Installation
+## Installation

+### From Source
 1. Download or clone this repository
-2. Open Chrome and go to `chrome://extensions/`
+2. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode"
+3. Enable "Developer mode" in the top right
-4. Click "Load unpacked" and select the project folder
+4. Click "Load unpacked" and select the extension folder
-5. Navigate to [NYT Mini Crossword](https://www.nytimes.com/crosswords/game/mini) and start solving!
+5. The extension icon will appear in your Chrome toolbar

+### Usage
+1. Navigate to any NYT crossword at `nytimes.com/crosswords/game/`
+2. Start solving normally - recording begins automatically
+3. Complete the puzzle as usual
+4. When finished, a toast notification will show your replay link
+5. Copy and share the link with friends

-## 📱 How to Use
+## How It Works

-1. **Start Solving**: Just click the play button on NYT Mini - recording starts automatically
-2. **Solve the Puzzle**: Type letters as normal - everything is recorded
-3. **Get Share Link**: When you complete the puzzle, a shareable link is automatically copied to your clipboard
-4. **Share with Friends**: Send the link to anyone - they can watch your solve replay

-## 🔗 Sharing Options

-When you complete a puzzle, you'll get two shareable links:

-- **Extension Link**: `chrome-extension://...` - For friends who have the extension installed
-- **Public Link**: `https://yourusername.github.io/NytCross/public-replay.html?id=...` - Anyone can view this
+### Recording Process
+The extension monitors the crossword page for:
+- Timer activation indicating puzzle start
+- Cell clicks and arrow key navigation
+- Letter input and deletions
+- Selection state changes (yellow/blue highlighting)
+- Puzzle completion events

+### Data Storage
+Recordings are stored securely in Firebase with:
+- Grid size and structure information
+- Complete action history with timestamps
+- Cell numbering and clue data
+- Shareable unique identifiers

+### Replay Generation
+Public replay links display:
+- Responsive crossword grid
+- Action-by-action playback
+- Original timing preservation
+- Speed control options
+- Professional interface

+## Supported Crosswords

+- **NYT Mini**: 5x5 weekday puzzles
+- **NYT Daily**: 15x15 standard crosswords
+- **Custom Sizes**: Any square grid from 3x3 to 21x21
+- **All Variants**: Weekend puzzles, themed puzzles, special editions

-## 🏗 Technical Details
+## Technical Details

 ### Architecture
 - **Manifest V3** Chrome Extension